 quantities/was very expensive.
 What are my options?

-submit online only.
+submit online.
 Please upload images that best represent your project.

 Will there be a “50 Books/50 Covers” competition this year?

-Can I submit the same projects in both “Justified” and “50 Books/50 Covers” for this year?Yes!
+Can I submit the same projects in both “Cased” and “50 Books/50 Covers” for this year?Yes!
 You are encouraged to enter your work in both competitions.

 Still have questions?
 For further information or questions, please contact the competitions team.

-Office hours: 10:00 a.m.–6:00 p.m.
+Office hours: 9:00 a.m.–5:00 p.m.
 Eastern (Monday-Friday)Email will be monitored during the evenings and weekends, so please use the contact form to email the competitions team with your questions and comments.
 The office will be closed for Thanksgiving, Christmas Day and New Year's Day as well as Martin Luther King Jr. Day and Presidents' Day

 AIGA’s national design competitions celebrate exemplary design and